MicrosoftDocs/learn/learn-pr/azure-devops/recommend-system-feedback-mechanisms/includes/4-measure-customer-satisfaction.md

 Because each measurement provides you with different information, you can combine more than one.

-For example, a customer that has provided three negative CSAT scores and is an NPS detractor score would be an immediate at-risk customer, while a customer who provided positive CSAT scores and an NPS promoter score is potentially the best source to advocate your product to others.
+For example, a customer that has provided three negative CSAT scores and is an NPS detractor would be an immediate at-risk customer, while a customer who provided positive CSAT scores and is an NPS promoter is potentially the best source to advocate your product to others.

-### Ask a qualitiative question to gain additional insight
+### Ask a qualitative question to gain additional insight

 Your survey can also include a qualitative, open-ended question.
 Without an open-ended question, you risk limiting your insight into _why_ the customer answered the way they did.
 Qualitative user feedback can give you additional insight when it comes time to implement solutions.